-Her performances, except of the variety of roles on the ROH, have also included Lucilla (La scala di seta) at the Linbury Studio Studios, the soprano solos in Gloria for the Royal Ballet and Messa di Requiem by Verdi for the ROH Learning and Participation department on tour in France, Sitâ (Le Roi de Lahore) for Chelsea Opera Group, Donna Elvira (Don Giovanni) at the Teatro Verdi di Trieste, Anitra (Peer Gynt) with Philharmonia Orchestra at the Royal Festival Hall and Lady in Waiting (Macbeth) for the Royal Opera’s 2015 tour to Japan.
+Her past performances include the title role in Maria Stuarda at the Stadttheater Klagenfurt, Shostakovich Symphony No 14 with Southbank Sinfonia, Emma (Khovanshchina) at BBC Proms in Royal Albert Hall in London, Adina (L’elisir d’amore) at New Generation Festival in Florence, except of the variety of roles on the ROH, have also included Lucilla (La scala di seta) and Princess (El Gato con Botas) at the Linbury Studio Theatre, Poulenc Gloria for the Royal Ballet, Verdi Messa di Requiem for the ROH L&P tour to France, Sitâ (Le Roi de Lahore) for Chelsea Opera Group, Donna Elvira (Don Giovanni) at Teatro Verdi di Trieste, Anitra (Peer Gynt) with Philharmonia Orchestra at Royal Festival Hall and Lady in Waiting (Macbeth) for the Royal Opera’s 2015 tour to Japan.